-LIFT has developed actor-centred Theories of Change1 (ToCs) for each region.
+LIFT has developed actor-centred Theories of Change (TOCs) for each region.
 These ToCs present the various outcomes that the programme needs to achieve (see more on ToCs below).
-These outcomes include purpose level outcomes and programme outcomes.
-Each regional programme involves Calls for Proposals that are guided by the programme outcomes and provide the necessary information for applicants to propose relevant project outcomes.
+These outcomes include High Level Outcomes and Intermediate Outcomes.
+Each regional programme involves Calls for Proposals that are guided by the programme high level outcomes and provide the necessary information for applicants to propose relevant intermediate outcomes.
 The actor-centred ToC also shows how different programme components (e.g. financial inclusion, advisory services, social protection, nutrition, migration, etc.) are expected to work together to deliver on the programme outcomes.
-The regional programme ToC also provides a basis for LIFT and key stakeholders to identify preconditions and risks and to define key evaluation and learning questions against which the regional programme is expected to generate evidence that can be used to improve both policy and practice.
-The regional ToCs are prepared and managed by the LIFT Fund Manager.
-IPs will be involved in the ongoing application and revision of the programme ToC during implementation.
+The regional programme TOC also provides a basis for LIFT and key stakeholders to identify preconditions and risks and to define key evaluation and learning questions against which the regional programme is expected to generate evidence that can be used to improve both policy and practice.
+The regional TOCs are prepared and managed by the LIFT Fund Manager.
+IPs will be involved in the ongoing application and revision of the programme TOC during implementation.